armollica/force-chart/README.md

 means the element is
 more likely get to its target for that dimension.
-For example, if you care more about the *x*-axis accuracy than the *y*-axis accuracy you can set the *x*-gravity strength to a higher value and the *y*-gravity strength to a low value:
+For example, if you care more about the *x*-axis accuracy than the *y*-axis accuracy you can set the *x*-gravity strength to a high value and the *y*-gravity strength to a low value:

 ```javascript